DevikaaD/DevikaaD/README.md

 *Talking about Personal Stuffs:*

-- 👨🏽‍💻 I’m currently working on TinkerHub Foundation;
+- 👨🏽‍💻 I’m currently working at TinkerHub Foundation;
 - 🌱 I’m interested in learning Ux;
 - 💬 Ask me, I am happy to help;
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/devikaa-d/);